Champii/Rock/README.md

 ## Ongoing development

 This project, its syntax and its APIs are subject to change at any moment.
-This is a personal project, please bear with me :)
+This is a personal project, so please bear with me
+(Differently put: this is a big red hot pile of experimental garbage right now)

 ## Quickstart and Example